UST-QuAntiL/braket-service/README.md

 Returns a content location for the result.
 Access it via `GET`.

-## Sample Implementations for Transpilation and Execution
+## Sample Implementations for Execution
 Sample implementations can be found [here](https://github.com/UST-QuAntiL/braket-service/tree/main/Sample%20Implementations).
 Please use the raw GitHub URL as `impl-url` value (see [example](https://raw.githubusercontent.com/UST-QuAntiL/nisq-analyzer-content/master/compiler-selection/Shor/shor-fix-15-quil.quil)).